ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 3. Take the bits of the numbers in the same position and apply the logical AND for them.

 Here is an example.
 You want to calculate the bitwise AND for numbers 5 and 3.
-First, you should represent them in the two's complement like this:
+First, you should represent their absolute values in binary like this:
 {line-numbers: false}
 ```
 5 = 101
 3 = 11
 ```

 The number 3 has fewer bits than 5.
 Therefore, you have to add an extra zero on its left side.
 This way, you get the following representation of the number 3:
 {line-numbers: false}
 ```
 3 = 011
 ```

+You should convert a number in the two's complement if it is negative.

 Now you should apply the logical AND for each pair of bits of the numbers.
 You can write the numbers in columns for convenience:
 {line-numbers: false}